An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror: Abstract

 \section{Abstract}

 A novel instrumented baffle surrounding the suspended end mirror in the input mode cleaner cavity of the Virgo interferometer was installed in spring 2021.
-Since then, the device has been regularly operated in the experiment and the obtained results indicate a good agreement with simulations of the stray light inside the optical cavity.
+Since then, the device has been regularly operated in the experiment and the data collected show good stability.
 The baffle will operate in the upcoming O4 observation run, serving as a demonstrator of the technology designed to instrument the baffles in front of the main mirrors in time for O5.
-In this paper we present a detailed description of the baffle design, including mechanics, front-end electronics, data acquisition, as well as optical and vacuum tests, calibration and installation procedures, and performance results.
+In this paper we present a detailed description of the baffle design, including mechanics, front-end electronics, and data acquisition as well as optical and vacuum compatibility tests, calibration and installation procedures, and performance results.